 Click on all the smaller images below to view full-size.

-It was used for services until construction of The Great Stone Church, was completed in 1806.
+It was used for services until the construction of The Great Stone Church, was completed in 1806.
 Only six years later, in 1812, the new church, built out of limestone, was destroyed by a 7.0 earthquake.
 Forty worshippers and two boys were buried under the rubble.
-The remains still stand as well as the magnificent bells.
-Services resumed in the Serra chapel during the 1920’s and are still held there to this day.
+The remains of the church still stand as well as the magnificent bells.
+Services resumed in the Serra chapel during the 1920s and are still held there to this day.

 John (Don Juan) Forster bought the San Juan Capistrano Mission in 1844 for $710. (the equivalent of $15,000) He married the sister of one of the former governors of California.
 They lived in the Friar’s quarters for the next 20 years, with additional families living in other parts of the mission, until President Lincoln signed a proclamation to give the missions back to the church in 1865.
 Forster also owned land in the area where Mission Viejo and Camp Pendleton are today.